 Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page.
 Learn More.

 We had a really good potato harvest this year.
-Since having so many, and not enough storage space, I began thinking about how I would use them over the months to come.
-My family loves hash browns, so why not make a bunch of homemade hash browns and freeze them in advance?
+Since having so many potatoes and not enough storage space, I started thinking about how to use them over the months to come.

-You will need of course freezer bags.
-I use 1 gallon Ziploc bags and fill them pretty full.
-Also, to shred the potatoes I use my Hamilton Beach food processor.
+You will need, of course, freezer bags.
+I use 1-gallon Ziploc bags and fill them pretty full.
+Also, to shred the potatoes, I use my Hamilton Beach food processor.
 I love, love, love this thing.
 I use it often.

-If you don’t have access to a food processor a hand grater like this one will work too.
+If you don’t have access to a food processor, a hand grater like this one will work too.

-You will also need a couple large mixing bowls.
+You will also need a couple of large mixing bowls.
 I use my Pyrex mixing bowl set for everything.

 What Potato is Best For Homemade Hash Browns?